sodea9/Calculator/README.md

 # Calculator
-A basic calculator I built using the Python Tkinter library to practice UI and app dev
+A basic calculator built using the Python Tkinter library to practice UI and app dev